xudaiyanzi/Texas_Daycare_Covid_Cases/README.md

+Steps:
+1. We need .csv file.
+2. We need to create the table structure.
+3. Create the table.
+4. Run the copy command.
+5. Validate the data inserted in table by select query.

 # Trivia API - a way to learn API

 I used this project to improve my API skill.
 It seperates the full stack work into backend and frontend.
 Here, my main focus is on the backend, where I finished the API request and error handlers in the flaskr, and write the test_flaskr.py to test each API, and use curl to request the API response.
 In the well-built frontend, I update the urls, which allows API response being read successfully.